robinnong/toronto-rental-buildings-explorer/README.md

 ### Bugs:
 - [x] Fix issue with initializing the dual range slider value
-- [x] Fix issue with 'Clear All' button in fitlers modal not resetting the range filter
+- [x] Fix issue with `Clear All` button in fitlers modal not resetting the range filter
 - [ ] Fix issue with some event handlers not firing on some touch interactions on mobile devices
 - [ ] Fix issue with dual range slider not clickable on mobile
 - [ ] Fix modal sizes on mobile